 As is true with all other regional NAFHA chapters, the majority of our California Chapter members are amateur herpetologists and citizen scientists who dedicate much of their recreational time to searching for amphibians and reptiles in the field and documenting information for the HERP database.
 However, our California Chapter membership also boasts some heavy credentials with members who are professional herpetologists, field biologists, research biologists, biology teachers, authors of herp-related books, and webmasters of informative herp-related web sites.

-International Board Members: Brian Hinds & Jim Bass
+International Board Members: John Lauermann (Ricrabt), Brian Hinds (Fundad)

 Jeff Lemm 2006-2008